pdxvampire/cyd/cyd12/README.md

 In Arduino IDE turn on Serial Monitor via Tools -> Serial Monitor.

 ## Expected Behavior When Running The Sketch
-* The display will show "Touch to draw" horizontally oriented with the USB-C port at the top.
+* The display will show a button and slider that can be interacted with.
-* Moving your finger on the display will draw blue circles along the movement path.
 * Logging will appear in the Serial Monitor.